grindlemire/seezlog/README.md

 log.ReplaceLogger(logger)
 defer log.Flush()

-log.Info("This info will print to stdout and the log file") log.Warn("This warn will print to stdout and the log file") log.Error("This error will print only to the log file") log.Critical("This critical will print only to the log file") log.Debug("This debug will not print to the log or stdout") log.Trace("This trace will not print to the log or stdout")
+log.Critical("This critical will to stdout and the log file") log.Warn("This warn will print to stdout and the log file") log.Error("This error will print only to the log file") log.Info("This info will print only to the log file") log.Debug("This debug will not print to the log or stdout") log.Trace("This trace will not print to the log or stdout")
 ```